Tufa Shujineng

-Tufa Shujineng (died 279) was a Xianbei chieftain who lived during the Three Kingdoms period of China.
-As the leader of the Tufa tribe of Hexi, he led a tribal rebellion in Liang and Qin provinces against the ruling Western Jin dynasty between 270 and 279.
-Shujineng killed many of the Western Jin generals sent against him, in 279, he was able to capture Liang province.
-However, he was soon defeated and killed by the Jin general, Ma Long.
+Tufa Shujineng (禿髮樹機能 (t'u-fa shu-chi-neng); died January or February 280) was a Xianbei chieftain who lived during the Three Kingdoms period of China.
+As the leader of the Tufa tribe of Hexi, he led a tribal rebellion in Liang and Qin provinces against the ruling Western Jin dynasty between 270 and 280.
+Shujineng’s rebellion became a serious issue for the newly established dynasty, and in 279, he and his allies captured Liang province.
+However, soon after reaching his greatest success, Shujineng was defeated and killed by the general, Ma Long, who used a series of unconventional tactics to end his rebellion the following year.

 Life

 Background

 Tufa Shujineng's grandfather was Tufa Shoutian (禿髮壽闐) and his great-grandfather was Pigu (匹孤).
 Pigu was the son of the Tuoba Xianbei chieftain Tuoba Jifen (拓跋詰汾) and his brother was Tuoba Liwei.
 Pigu led his branch of Xianbei to Hexi when Liwei succeeded his father as chieftain in 218.
+The Book of Wei states that his territory spanned from Maitian (麥田; in present-day Jingyuan County, Gansu) and Qiantun (牽屯; in present-day Guyuan, Ningxia) in the east to Shiluo (濕羅; located east of Qinghai Lake) in the west and from the Jiaohe (澆河; in present-day Guide County, Qinghai) in the south to the Gobi Desert in the north.

 There are two theories as to how the Tufa got their name.
 The first being that the words 'Tufa' (禿髮) and 'Tuoba' (拓拔) were homonyms, and were used as a derogatory term against Pigu's branch since Tufa means 'bald hair'.
 The more traditional view is that it was Shoutian who named the clan 'Tufa' after his nickname.
-Shoutian's mother, Lady Huye (胡掖氏), gave birth to him on a blanket, and the Xianbei word for blanket is 'Tufa', leading to Shoutian name.
+Shoutian's mother, Lady Huye (胡掖氏), gave birth to him on a blanket, and the Xianbei word for blanket is 'Tufa', leading to Shoutian's name.
 It is unknown when Shoutian died, but he was succeeded by his grandson, Tufa Shujineng.
 Shujineng was described by historians as both brave and resolute as well as cunning and crafty.

 When the Cao Wei general, Deng Ai, was stationed in the north west between 256 and 263, he received the surrender of tens of thousands of Xianbei people from Hexi.
 He resettled them in the areas between Liang and Yong provinces, where they mingled with the local inhabitants.
-It is likely that the Tufa-Xianbei were among the Xianbei people resettled during this time.